 What are the pros and cons of each?

-Do you have any tips for parents who want to bed share or co-sleep?
+Do you have any tips for parents who want to bed share or room share?

 We encourage parents to always have a separate sleep space for their infant.
-This can include a co-sleeper that attaches to the side of your bed or a bassinet that is within arm's reach.
-Bed sharing is never recommended for your baby, but according to the AAP, certain situations can make bed sharing even more dangerous.
+Bed sharing is never recommended for your baby, and according to the AAP, certain situations can make bed sharing even more dangerous.
 These include if your infant is less than 4 months of age, your baby was born prematurely, if anyone who sleeps in the bed is a smoker, if you’ve had alcohol or if you’ve taken any medications for sleeping.
 Decrease the risk by not using a soft mattress, couch or arm chair as a sleep surface and remove any pillows or blankets on the bed.